achmadfaizalawi/flutter_travel_ui/README.md

 In the application development process, the results of application development are saved outside the main branch.
 The following are the available branches:
 - **main**: The first branch in application development.
 - **development/v1**: Development of home page and details place page.
+- **development/v2**: Development of ticket booking page and optimization UI.

 ## Contributions
 We greatly appreciate contributions from the community.
 If you would like to contribute to this project, please open a new issue or submit a pull request.